 If you see petroglyphs, the best thing to do is take a picture from the trail.
 While it’s tempting, don’t touch them.
 The oils on our hands can damage the rock art.
 Staying on the trail is important for the wildlife habitat as well as for preserving the petroglyphs.

 If you see pottery pieces or sharpened rock tools, they are the remnants of ancient Hohokam activities and should remain where you find them.

-Follow the “leave no trace” philosophy, taking only photographs and leaving only footprints.
+Help preserve these sites by following “leave no trace” principals.
+Take only photographs and leave only footprints.

-Because the Hohokam did not leave behind a written language, we are not certain of the meaning of the petroglyph symbols found on the rocks.
-That is the fun part – pondering what they may have meant to the Hohokam or what a panel of symbols might mean to you.
+Because the Hohokam people did not leave behind a written language, we are not certain of the meaning of the petroglyph symbols found on the rocks.
+That’s part of the thrill: pondering what they may have meant to the Hohokam or what a panel of symbols might mean to you.